romaintestu/forticnapp-workshop/lab-01/README.md

 ### Step 6: Configure Settings and Review Integration Options

-*Goal: Configure user settings and understand available methods for integrating FortiCNAPP with cloud environments.*
+*How can we configure user settings and understand available methods for integrating FortiCNAPP with cloud environments?*

 #### Change Tenant